-- A master's degree from an accredited college or university. - 2.
+- 1. A master's degree from an accredited college or university. - 2.
 Dr.P.H. program and Division of Graduate Studies applications. - 3.
 An overall GPA of 3.0 or above (on a 4.0 scale) on the highest earned degree. - 4.
-Transcripts from universities or colleges prior to program application. - 5.
+Two official transcripts from all universities or colleges prior to program application. - 5.
 A satisfactory score on the GRE. - 6.
-Three letters of recommendation with at least two from academic professionals. - 7.
-Statement of purpose reflecting applicant's career goals in public health.
+Three letters of recommendation with at least two from academic professionals.

+- Statement of purpose reflecting applicant's career goals in public health.
 Recommendation by the program steering committee. - 8.
 For international applicants, satisfactory performance on TOEFL demonstrating oral and written proficiency.